 Manually Exporting Your Structured Workout to Your Device

 One of best features of the structured workout plans is the ability to export a workout to a device that then guides you through the workout step by step.
 Instead of having to remember details such as the number, length, and intensity of intervals, with this feature you simply do what your device tells you to do from the start of the warm-up to the end of the cool-down.

 To export a workout, click on the workout in your TP.com calendar, then click on the button in the upper right, highlighted below.

 The next step is to select the format you want the workout exported in.
 The options available to you will depend on the workout and structured plan type.
-After you’ve chosen a format, your web browser will download the structured workout file, which you will then import into your device per the instructions from TP.com and use during your workout.
+After you’ve chosen a format, your web browser will download the structured workout file, which you will then export to your device per the instructions from TP.com and use during your workout.

 The TrainingPeaks Daily Workout Garmin Connect IQ App allows owners of certain compatible Garmin devices to download daily 80/20 plan workouts directly to their device wirelessly through their phone.
 If you do not own such a device, you can still manually export your 80/20 workouts to most other devices.